Dog Separation Anxiety is Legit! What Are the Signs & Solutions for Calming an Anxious Dog?

 Signs of separation anxiety

 These are the most common signs that your dog is suffering from separation anxiety.
 The most important thing to note is that dog separation anxiety behaviors happen when you’re not home or when they’re left alone.
 If you’re home and in the same room and your dog is howling, barking, destroying, or defecating — that’s not separation anxiety.
+It’s more likely attention-seeking behavior, which also needs to be addressed.

 Destroy your property: Dogs with severe separation anxiety can chew, dig and shred your home, yard, furnishings and belongings.